ljwagerfield/riak-event-store/README.md

 -   `child` is a *set* of references to shards containing previously observed state.

 The `event` and `child` hashes occupy a shared quota, where `event`s are allocated before `child`s, with the exception of at least one child to provide continuity.

+Children imply state that precedes the current shard, although children do not imply causality between themselves: they are siblings and represent event branches.
+Prioritising the allocation of events before referencing existing children retains the intention from each shard; the event payload succeeds those from its children.

 ### Payload size